bitwarden/contributing-docs/docs/architecture/push-notifications/mobile.md

 # Mobile Push Notifications

-## Device Push Tokens
+## Overview

-In order to understand how push notifications to Bitwarden's mobile application function, it is important to understand push tokens.
+Push notifications are a somewhat complex area, and their implementation differs both on the server and on the client, based on different dimensions.

-A push token is an opaque value that is received on the mobile application from the Platform Notification Service (PNS).
-The PNS varies based on the operating system of the mobile device:
+From a server perspective, the implementation differs between the Bitwarden cloud-hosted instance and self-hosted instances.
+The primary difference is that self-hosted clients need to relay their messages through the Bitwarden cloud-hosted instance.
+This is needed since only Bitwarden is allowed to send notifications to the store-distributed Android and iOS mobile applications.

-- Apple: Apple Push Notifications (APN)
+From a client perspective, the implementations differ between mobile operating systems, Android and iOS.
+This is because each operating system handles acquiring and refreshing push tokens differently.

-- Android: Firebase Cloud Messaging (FCM)
+We will first look at the server-side implementations, then look at acquiring push tokens on the clients.

-From the OS perspective, this value is tied to the physical device that requested it.
-It is up to our application to associate it with any metadata required to ensure that notifications arrive to the proper devices.
+## Server Implementations

-## Sending the push token to Azure Notification Hub
+### Sending the push token to Azure Notification Hub

 The mobile client - whether iOS or Android - receives an opaque token that represents that physical device to the platform-specific notification service.
 The client transmits this token to the server